MQ: Transforming Mental Health: Purpose

 The charity's goal is to create a world where mental illnesses are understood, effectively treated and made preventable.
 It funds multi-disciplinary research into mental health relating to biological, psychological, and social sciences.

 Research

-MQ's research program focuses on four specific areas: supporting future generations, improving current treatments, promoting research leadership and utilizing mental health data.
+MQ's research programme focuses on four specific areas: supporting future generations, improving current treatments, promoting research leadership and utilising mental health data.

-The MQ fellows award provides successful applicants with up to £225,000 over 3 years to support research exploring new ways to understand, treat or prevent mental illness.
+The MQ fellows award provides successful applicants with up to £225,000 over three years to support research that explores new ways to understand, treat or prevent mental illness.
 20 people have so far been selected for 2017, 2016, 2015, 2014, and 2013.

-A large international scientific meeting dedicated to mental health science is organized through the charity.
+A large international scientific meeting that is dedicated to mental health science is organised through the charity.
 It has been running annually every February since 2014.

 Executives

 The CEO of MQ is Lea Milligan, formerly the executive director of Mercy Ships UK.
-He took up the post at the end of June 2020.
+He took up the post in June 2020.

-The chair of MQ is Shahzad Malik, general partner of Advent Life Sciences.
+MQ's chair is Shahzad Malik, general partner of Advent Life Sciences.
 He took over from Sir Philip Campbell, the editor-in-chief of Nature.